 If your reporting is done incorrectly, it will lead to an inaccurate report and a highly inflated taxable amount.
 Leaving you in a less than ideal position, have a watch through our video where we explore five typical pitfalls to which anyone can fall victim.

-To get the correct base cost for your capital gains or losses and deductible transaction fees, we must import all your data to analyse it.
+To get the correct base cost for your capital gains or losses and deductible transaction fees, we need to import all your data to analyse it.

-For example, suppose you started trading in 2016 and only declared taxes in 2022.
-In that case, all your transactions from all wallets should be organised and summarised to get the correct and accurate transactional data that will be used to calculate your taxes in the applicable tax year.
+Let’s say you started trading in 2016 and only declared taxes in 2022.
+All your transactions from all wallets need to be summarised to get the correct and accurate transactional data.
+This data will be be used to calculate your taxes for the applicable tax year.
 You can read more about the basics of crypto tax in the United States, here.

 We are future-focused accountants who are passionate about Crypto, DeFi and going bankless.
 We deeply understand the blockchain, liquidity & staking protocols, ICOs / IDOs, NFT ecosystem and other DeFi nuances.
 Partner with us for all on-chain tax and accounting.